 Kerbside recycling is collected on the same day as the council rubbish collection service.
 This service is funded by targeted rates, and available to all residential houses.

-Items collected as part of this service include aluminium and tin cans, glass bottles and jars, cardboard and paper, and plastic bottles.
+Items collected as part of this service include aluminium and tin cans, glass bottles and jars, cardboard and paper, and plastics numbered 1 and 2.

 Small amounts of green waste can be put into a compost bin.
-If you have larger quantities that you want converted into compost take it to:
+If you have larger quantities that you want converted into compost you can:

 Whiteware and electronics

-- Whiteware and electronics that are in usable condition, can be dropped off at Earthlink: 25 Peterkin Street, Lower Hutt.
+Whiteware and electronics that are in usable condition can be dropped off at the following locations:

-Don’t put hazardous waste in your black rubbish bag.
+Don’t put hazardous waste in your black rubbish bag or refuse bin.
 This includes: